 How we use your data

 We will use your information to provide you with information about the Purple Lights campaign.
 We will also use your information to compile anonymous statistics and research in the course of our work, to help us ensure we are meeting the aims of the campaign and make improvements to it where necessary.

-We will store your information on behalf of Purple Lights for pancreatic cancer.
-As “controllers in common” Pancreatic Cancer Action will provide you with support and ask questions regarding your light up if you choose to contact them directly on this website.
+We will store your information on behalf of Purple Lights for pancreatic cancer and will provide you with support/answers to your questions regarding your light up.

 We may need to disclose your information if required to do so by law.
 However, we will never sell or rent personally identifiable information that you have provided to us to third parties.
 In addition, we will not use your information for any other purpose than Purple Lights for pancreatic cancer unless you are one of our existing supporters.

 We’re committed to keeping any data you provide to us safe and secure.
 All of our staff therefore undergo comprehensive data protection training when they first start working for us.